Overview

 It’s time to leave the islands to explore another island: Nusa Penida.
 By speedboat, it takes around 2 hours to reach Nusa Penida from the Gilis.

 Nusa Penida is a small island located southeast of Bali.
-It is known for its stunning landscapes, rugged cliffs, crystal-clear waters and most of all: its magical beaches.
-Kelingking Beach and Diamond beach are two of the most famous places to visit on Nusa Penida and definitely must visits on the island.
-Two days gives you enough time to see all the highlights, both in the north and south of Nusa Penida.
+It is known for its stunning landscapes, rugged cliffs, crystal-clear waters, and most of all: its magical beaches.
+Kelingking Beach and Diamond Beach are two of the most famous places to visit on the island.
+Two days give you enough time to see all the highlights, both in the north and south of Nusa Penida.

 Where to stay on Nusa Penida

-Most accommodations, bars and restaurants are located in the northwest of the island.
+Most accommodations, bars, and restaurants are located in the northwest of the island.
 This is therefore more of the ‘bustling center’ of the island, where most things happen when you’re not exploring.
+That’s why we recommend staying on this side of Nusa Penida.

 Day 18-19: Nusa Lembongan & Ceningan